unixpickle/anslabs/README.md

 Cap slabs are used pretty much identically to raw slabs, but if they run out of memory they will start returning objects from `new` and `delete`.
 This way any number of elements may be allocated, but the allocation will stop being `O(1)` after a certain *cap* (hence the name cap allocator).

-You may use a raw allocator the same way you would use a raw allocator, but use the class name `ANSlabs::Cap<X, Y>()`.
+You may use a cap allocator the same way you would use a raw allocator, but use the class name `ANSlabs::Cap<X, Y>()`.